ABOUT ME

 Each product is “consistently inconsistent.”
 Made by hand, from natural materials, each one carries slight variations — not flaws, but fingerprints of the process.
 I embrace them.
 Leather should feel alive.
 My pieces are made to feel unmistakably human.

-Inspired by the Japanese shokunin ethos, I aim for harmony: simple techniques, deeply refined.
+Inspired by the Japanese shokunin ethos, I aim for harmony through experience: simple techniques, deeply refined through constant practice.
 Some of my construction methods are impossible to replicate by machine.
 But that’s the point — I make things machines can’t.

 My work is for people who seek quiet luxury.